-Prohibited Quotas
+Prohibited Quotas (§ 3).
 Starting July 1, 2026, the bill prohibits quotas from:

-- 1. preventing compliance with the state law on required meal periods (which generally requires employees who must work for at least 7.5 consecutive hours to have a 30-minute meal period); - 2. interfering with an employee's use of bathroom facilities, including reasonable time to travel to and from them; - 3. setting a performance standard that measures an employee's total output over an increment shorter than the employee's work day; or - 4. setting a performance standard based solely on ranking an employee's performance in relation to other employees.
+- 1. preventing compliance with the state law on required meal periods; - 2. interfering with an employee's use of bathroom facilities, including reasonable time to travel to and from them; - 3. setting a performance standard that measures an employee's total output over an increment shorter than the employee's work day; or - 4. setting a performance standard based solely on ranking an employee's performance in relation to other employees.

-Adverse Action Ban
+Adverse Action Ban (§ 4).
 Starting July 1, 2026, the bill also prohibits employers from taking any adverse action against an employee for failing to satisfy a quota that (1) violates the bill's provision on prohibited quotas or (2) has not been disclosed as the bill requires.